-A key element of this mission is Reckitt's responsible approach to tax.
-We are proud to support global initiatives for tax transparency and welcome the requirement for large multinational enterprises (MNEs) to publish their approach to tax.
-We support ongoing local and international efforts to create an even more responsible and sustainable tax environment.
+We recognise the importance of tax transparency in achieving this mission.
+We are proud to support global and local initiatives driving a more responsible approach to tax and welcome the requirement for large multinational enterprises (MNEs) to publish their approach to tax.